125th CBC Results

 Williams LakeDec 15

 Yalakom ValleyJan 4 We’ve been having a mild winter and not much snow here in the rugged Yalakom Valley outside of Lillooet.
 Both Yalakom and Bridge Rivers were ice free in our count area, temperature varied from +2 at Valley bottom to -5 as far up in elevation as was observed.
 23 participants saw 363 birds (+4 count week) and 33 species (our average over 19 years is 29.
 Two new species were added this year: American 3-toed Woodpecker (probably thanks to local fires and bug kills) and Common Loon (due to open water).
 Highest count ever for Townsend’s solitaire at 71.Northern Pygmy Owl seen day before count week began and Great Horned Owl called the day after count week ended!
-Eleanor Wright
+Eleanor Wright, compiler

 Yoho National ParkDec 21